AadityaUoHyd/flat-broker-backend/README.md

 ## 📸 Image Upload Details

 * Supports up to **5 images per flat**
-* Images are stored in the `/uploads` directory on the backend
+* Images are stored on the cloud, using `cloudinary` on the backend
 * File validation included (max size: 5MB per file)

 ---